mleverance/sc_git_lessons/04-mtl-tracking-changes.md

 >     ~~~
 >     $ git commit -m myfile.txt "my recent changes"
 >     ~~~
+>
+> Solution:
+> 1. Would only create a commit if files have already been staged.
+> 2. Would try to create a new repository.
+> 3. Is correct: first add the file to the staging area, then commit.
+> 4. Would try to commit a file “my recent changes” with the message myfile.txt.

+## IF TIME
 > ## `bio` Repository {.challenge}
 >
 > Create a new Git repository on your computer called `bio`.